Bible / Chapel

 Science / Social Studies

-Students attend Specials classes every day ---P.E. every day, music and Spanish twice a week, library, art, and leadership once a week.
-After school opportunities are offered as well including Dance Classes, Art Studio, and Running Club.
+Students attend specials classes every day ---P.E. three times a week, music and Spanish twice a week, library, art, and leadership once a week.
+Recess is offered daily at the teacher's discretion.

-Teachers regularly integrate technology in learning through the use of Promethean Boards, the Computer Lab, and ipads.
-Each classroom is equipped with a Promethean Board and a set of 4 student ipads.
-Teachers also have access to an ipad cart.
+Teachers regularly integrate technology in learning through the use of Promethean boards, the computer lab containing Mac Minis, and iPads.
+Each classroom is equipped with a Promethean board and a set of student iPads.
+Teachers also have access to an iPad cart.

-NCS Elementary Students may take part in one-two full dramatic productions per year.
+NCS elementary students have opportunities to be involved in a full dramatic production.
 Additionally, music lessons are available for students after school.

-NCS is blessed to have an active Girl Scouts troop meeting on campus.
+NCS is blessed to have an active Girl Scout troop meeting on campus.

-Beginning in the 2nd semester of the school year, students who demonstrate intellectual gifts or have achieved advanced scores on standardized testing will be invited to join the Flight Club.
-Once a week, students will meet after school to participate in fun, interactive, challenging educational activities tailored to their learning preferences and abilities.
+2nd - 5th grade students identified as intellectually gifted, or who have advanced scores on standardized testing, will be invited to join our Flight Club.
+Once a week, these students will meet after school to participate in fun, interactive, challenging educational activities tailored to their learning preferences and abilities.

 Elementary students participate in at least one field trip per semester.
 Past field trips have included the Nashville Zoo, dramatic performances at TPAC, the Frist, and Honeysuckle Hill Farm.
-Every Fall, the 5th grade class takes a trip to Birmingham to correlate with their reading of The Watsons go to Birmingham.
+In the Fall, the 4th-5th grade classes will take a trip to Memphis to visit Graceland and the Civil Rights Museum.
 In the Spring, the 4th and 5th graders will attend “School in the Wild” at 4H camp.
 “School in the Wild” is a two night camping experience where students are able to experience interactive, hands-on learning, in an outdoor classroom setting.

 In the summer, NCS students can attend athletic camps for football, basketball, baseball, cheerleading, and track and field.
 During the school year, young ladies are invited to be Junior Cheerleaders.
-A running club will train and participate in the Kids’ Marathon.
-Parents of NCS students regularly form teams to play in the West Nashville Sports League.
+Running Club gives students the opportunity to train and participate in the Nashville Kids’ Marathon.
+Parents of NCS students also regularly form teams to play in the West Nashville Sports League.